devicons/devicon/CONTRIBUTING.md

 <hr>
 <h2 id='requestingIcon'>Requesting an Icon</h2>
-<p>To request an icon, please create an issue in the repository and follow these guidelines:</p>
+<p>To request an icon, please create an issue in the repository, and follow these guidelines:</p>
 <ul>
   <li>Search for other issues already requesting the icon</li>
   <li>If an issue doesn't exist, create an issue naming it "Icon request: <i>name-of-the-icon</i>". </li>